spotmaze/spotmaze/README.md

 - To add images into your world, you can drag and drop your Image folder into the repository,
 - Then add "[Images/my-img.png](https://github.com/spotmaze/spotmaze/tree/main/Images)" into the locations the image field.

+## Excel to JSON conversion
+- You also edit your world using Excel and then convert your excel file to JSON using the Online Excell converter.
+- Upload your Excel file in the standard format to the following website.
+- Excel to JSON conversion website : https://beautifytools.com/excel-to-json-converter.php

 ## Validate your world
 To Validate your JSON source file, you can use any JSON Validator.
 For eg
 - https://jsoneditoronline.org/beta/#right=local.qujuzu&left=local.wuxedu (Highly Recommended)